travelmarx/scrapbook101/docs/index.md

 Why is {{site.sn}} documented here and not on [blog.travelmarx.com][tm]?
 For two reasons.
 First, we were interested in trying out [GitHub Pages][ghp] for technical documentation.
 And second, demonstrating code and talking about it in a Blogger post is not easy for writer or reader.
 Hence, this GitHub Pages site was born.

-Creating this site was itself a bit of odyssey into new tools and practices that we thought was interesting to document as well.
+Creating this site was itself a bit of odyssey into new tools and practices that we thought were interesting to document as well.
 If you want to know a little bit about how this site was created, see [About This Site][about].

 [about]: about-this-site
 [web]: https://travelmarx.github.io/scrapbook101/